DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/bank-recon/voucher.md

 View the telemetry by using **Go to dashboard** on the ActionPane.
 This is only enabled for applicable agents.

 Per each run, the following telemetry could be logged per agent.
 The data is displayed by month:
-- Statement count
+- Statement count - Number of bank statement records included in runs
-- Generated voucher count
+- Generated voucher count - Number of vouchers created
-- Number of runs
+- Number of runs - Each time the agent is run, either via import or button in bank reconciliation worksheet

 ## Bank transaction types